jbutterwick/jbutterwick/README.md

 ## Hi 👋 I'm Jordan (He/Him)

-I build scalable and secure web applications.
+I'm a tech-agnostic fullstack software engineer.
+I build scalable and secure web applications in the most reasonable tech stack for the job.

 my website is [butterwick.tech](https://butterwick.tech).